khanonjs/khanon.js-website/public/docs/0-whats-coming-up.md

 # Next steps

-At the moment **Khanon.js is in ALPHA state**, which means there are still a few features missing to have a full BETA.
+At the moment **Khanon.js is in ALPHA stage**, which means there are still a few features missing to have a full BETA.

 Features to have a full BETA: